As you have probably already heard or read – You won’t find beautiful, snow-white, natural sandy beaches in Madeira Island.

 Access to the fajã beach is free, but if you want to get there from the top of the cliff, you will need to buy the cable car tickers – 5 euros.
 Next to the pebble beach, you will find a small platform and a nice restaurant.
 I frequently visit the fajã, but I prefer to swim and snorkel around the pier.

-Calhau da Lapa is a pebble beach neighbouring with Fajã dos Padres from the west.
+Calhau da Lapa is a pebble beach neighboring with Fajã dos Padres from the west.

 4.2 Poço dos Chefes

-Poço dos Chefes is a popular place among locals: a natural reservoir/well where bathing and diving is possible.
+Poço dos Chefes is a popular place among locals: a natural reservoir/well where (in the summer) bathing and diving is possible.